Categories

 WHERE TO STAY

-• Great hostel for solo travelers in Naha: Santiago Guesthouse (7 minu walk to Kokusai-dori, where all the action is).
-Clean facilities, friendly staff.
+• Best hostel for solo travelers in Naha: Santiago Guesthouse (7 minute walk to Kokusai-dori, where all the action is).

 • Okinawa Main Island, and in particular Naha, offer the broadest selection of minshuku (Japanese-style bed & breakfast), inns and cottages to suit any budget while also being the best base for exploring the island prefecture.